TorosK/Java_2_1_2_Stream_sockets_p-_serversidan_04/README.md

 First, open a terminal/console for the folder/directory containing the files, and execute:

-java -jar Server.jar
+java Server

-A small white window will open

 Then, open another terminal/console and execute:

 java Client_02

-In the same terminal, You can now input chat messages that will appear in the white chat window.

 This can be repeated with additional terminal

 java Client_02

-and everything written in these and submitted with ENTER will all appear in the white chat window.
+In the same terminals, You can now input and submit chat messages with ENTER, and they will appear in all the client terminals.

+Client error and exit messages appear in all terminals, both client and server.